ianderrington/genai/docs/Understanding/index.md

 Here we focus on Generative AI, knowing various and changing definitions of these domains have a degree of overlap.
 With time and support we will be able to help many people understand the technology, lest it become a magician's tool.

-!!! quote "Any sufficiently advanced technology is indistinguishable from magic. --Arthur C. Clark”
+!!! quote "Any sufficiently advanced technology is indistinguishable from magic."
+    - Arthur C. Clark

 In the documents you read here, you will be able to see an increseasingly consistent and understandable discussion of Gen()AI technologies, enabled by Gen()AI technologies herein described.
 Like most powerful technology, Gen()AI can be a two edged sword and effective use requires responsible and thoughtful understanding.